cbishopvelti/oas/README.md

 ## Todo

 Delete transaction
-- delete membership period (if no members)
 - delete transaction (if no tokens or membership), with confirmation
-- delete member if no tokens, transactions or membership

 Link membership to Transaction
 Link token to Transaction